-As always, I used my favorite sugar cookie and royal icing recipes from Peggy Porschen's book "Pretty Party Cakes".
+As always, I used my favorite homemade sugar cookie and royal icing recipes, but you could of course use store bought..
 Since I was making 200 cookies, I ended up making 8 batches of the sugar cookie recipe!
 After letting the dough chill in the fridge, I rolled it out and used these Alphabet cookie cutters to cut our my letters.

 When all of the cookies were baked (it was late at night by now), I stored them in airtight containers to keep them fresh overnight.
 Then the next day I started on my icing.
 I made two batches of royal icing, and colored half of it robin's egg blue (I used a combination of Americolor sky blue and teeny bit of lemon yellow), trying as best as I could to match it to the colors on the invitation.
 I decided to make the "Y" cookies blue, and the "M" cookies white - by first piping a stiff icing outline around each letter, and then filling it with runny icing.